January 22, 2009

 At the same time communication advances such as the Internet allows one member of this close-knit trio – drummer Edward Perraud – to reside in Paris, while the other two are in Brest.
 Among many other projects he participates in, Perraud is a charter member of Hubbub.
-Meanwhile clarinetist Christopher Rocher and guitarist Olivier Benoit are leaders of different local formations plus organizers of regional festivals and improvisational meetings.
+Meanwhile clarinetist Christophe Rocher and guitarist Olivier Benoit are leaders of different local formations plus organizers of regional festivals and improvisational meetings.
 Both members of the Circum orchestra, Rocher has also worked with saxophonists such as Assif Tsahar and Daunik Lazro plus l’Art Ensemble of Brest; while Benoit directs the 25-piece La Pieuvre orchestra and has played with, among others, Lazro, and Jean-Luc Guionnet, another member of Hubbub.

 Perraud’s understated playing in the minimalist Hubbub becomes hard-edged for Extenz’O with embellished drags, flams, rolls, pops and rebounds.
 But of course that strategy is needed to mesh with the crunching riffs and sonic distortion from Benoit, as well as Rocher’s collection of vibrated trills, reed bites, circular breathing, flutter-tonguing and snorts.